DMVis/DMVis/documentation/components/horizontalbar.md

-# Bar component
+# HorizontalBar component

-The bar component is meant to be used in a larger bar chart, it just produces a single bar of certain dimensions, and color.
+The horizontal bar component is meant to be used in a larger bar chart, it just produces a single bar of certain dimensions, and color.

 > Note: This component only produces a bar, not an entire barchart!

 # Required Attributes

-## x
+## y

 - Type: `number`

-Non-scaled x coordinate of left-bottom of bar.
+Non-scaled y coordinate of top-left corner of bar.

 ## yScale: